Rockets of Today

 Ariane 6

-Ariane 6 is in development, and aims to be much more competitive in cost per payload ton.
+As I wrote the above, Ariane 6 was in development, and aimed to be much more competitive in cost per payload ton.
 They announced plans for it to have a main engine section that can detach itself from its tanks and land on a runway with little wings, thus recovering the majority of the money spent on the first stage.
 It would have little propellers and wheels tucked away inside it.
 This idea is known as “Project ADELINE” (a tortured acronym not worth spelling out).
 But then they said that the Adeline recovery trick will have to wait for Ariane 7... and after Ariane 6 was delayed several years, that gave them time to rethink ADELINE and change their minds.
-Now they want to go with vertically landing the whole thing for more complete reuse, like SpaceX does with the Falcon 9.
+Now they want to go with vertically landing the whole thing for more complete reuse, like SpaceX does with the Falcon 9, which several hopefuls are also trying to imitate.

-The Ariane 6 will use an ESC-B upper stage, updated with a new “Vinci” engine which is restartable up to five times.
+The Ariane 6 uses an ESC-B upper stage, updated with a new “Vinci” engine which is restartable up to five times.
 It burns hydrogen in an expander cycle (the first European engine to use that cycle), and has a telescoping bell extension.
 It supposedly has substantially more thrust than the classic American RL10 expander, without being any heavier or any less efficient.
-They also want to make the second stage out of carbon fiber.
+They also make the second stage out of carbon fiber.

 Above this new core they could put a lightweight second stage made of carbon fiber, which would be expendable.
 I don’t know what engine it would use.
 But they might also have a reusable top stage, which could sit on top of the small second stage rather than directly on the core, if any extra oompf is needed: